survivejs/webpack-book/manuscript/building/01_source_maps.md

 }
 ```

-W> As you can see from the output, it is missing `sourcesContent`.
-The [bug is related to `cheap-module-source-map` and minification](https://github.com/webpack/webpack/issues/4176) and it is a good reason to avoid this option if you want both source maps and minification.
+W> `cheap-module-source-map` is [currently broken if minification is used](https://github.com/webpack/webpack/issues/4176) and this is a good reason to avoid the option for now.

 ### `devtool: 'source-map'`